 For more than 8 years, NREL has worked with the U.S. Department of Energy to become an international leader in offshore wind energy research.
 National Wind Technology Center researchers are perpetually exploring new wind power concepts, materials, and components as well as how those innovations perform and affect the energy system as a whole.

-NREL's offshore wind turbine research capabilities focus on critical areas that reflect the long-term needs of the industry and the U.S. Department of Energy, including controls, reliability, modeling and simulation, and testing and certification.
+NREL's offshore wind turbine research capabilities focus on critical areas that reflect the long-term needs of the industry and the U.S. Department of Energy, including controls, reliability, modeling and simulation, and validation and certification.

 Researchers at the National Wind Technology Center use advanced control methods to design innovative controls for offshore floating wind turbines to maximize energy production, reduce structural loads, limit platform motion, and increase reliability.

-NREL's offshore reliability capabilities include drivetrain analysis, data collection and analysis, and testing of a variety of technologies and systems.
+NREL's offshore reliability capabilities include drivetrain analysis, data collection and analysis, and evaluating of a variety of technologies and systems.
 NREL also collaborates with domestic and international industry and research and development partners to improve offshore reliability.

 Design Methods, Tools, and Standards

 NREL has developed and maintains robust open-source modeling tools capable of simulating a wide range of offshore wind systems.
 The two primary modeling efforts include computer-aided engineering tools and systems engineering tools.
 NREL researchers work with industry partners to conduct technical assistance, validate and verify models, and engage in collaborative research.
 Learn more about NREL's wind modeling software suites: FAST v8 and WISDEM.

 Energy and Economic Analysis